Synthesis of SWNT’s, NT Arrays, graphene, 2D materials, NW’s, NP’s or thin films by CVD, Laser Vaporization, and PLD with in situ diagnostics

 Intensified CCD-array photography (5-ns resolution) and intensified, gated diode-array spectroscopy of laser vaporization plumes and nanomaterial synthesis processes.
 Utilizes 2" windowed tube furnace for nanotubes and nanowires (variable pressure, controlled flow) or PLD chamber.
 Secondary laser illumination for LIF, LII, LIP and broadband OAS possible.

-Several systems are available for nanotube growth:
+Several CVD systems are available:

 - CVD system in a 3"-i.d. tube furnace (1200°C) with pressures down to ~ 1 torr and fast-acting electro-pneumatic valves for switching source gases; integrated time-resolved reflectivity diagnostics and remote video imaging of growth dynamics.
 The system is in proximity of tunable ns-lasers for laser diagnostics of CVD processes, or for combined laser-CVD (e.g. for doping of nanotubes during CVD growth, or laser-generation of catalyst nanoparticles for CVD, etc.).